John Torode: Career

 Torode's 2016 show, John Torode's Malaysian Adventure, aired on the Good Food channel throughout the early part of 2016.
-The 10-part series, filmed throughout Malaysia and the UK, and was commissioned as a result of the success of John Torode's Australia.
-In the programme, Torode explores the vibrant and varied cuisine of Malaysia, and travels throughout the country from the capital Kuala Lumpur to Langkawi Island off the northern coast.
-He cooks with local chefs, meets celebrity restaurateurs, visits night markets and explores the impact of history and culture on the evolution of Malaysian food.
+The 10-part series, filmed throughout Malaysia and the UK, explored Malaysian cuisine.

-The Korean Food Tour (2017, Good Food Channel) sees Torode travel around South Korea, to the mountains, the cities, the countryside and the coast and work his way through some of the nation's top 100 dishes then creating his own version of Korean classics with a modern twist.
+The Korean Food Tour (2017, Good Food Channel) saw Torode travel around South Korea and work his way through some of the nation's top 100 dishes, creating his own version of Korean classics with a modern twist.

-Torode's recent food tours led to his 2017/2018 culinary adventure John Torode's Asia.
-This recently premiered on the Good Food channel, achieving the highest viewing figures for the channel since March 2013.
-Commissioned by Good Food's Luke Hale and UKTV's Sally Quick, the series is funded in partnership with a number of organisations including the Hong Kong Tourism Board.

-In each location, Torode looks for the most inspiring cooks, discovering the distinctive flavours of their country's cuisine.
-Cooking on location with local chefs, each episode sees several dishes created, popular and typical of their region.
-This includes eating in an underwater restaurant, discovering a street food market on the banks of the Yangtze River and making traditional dumplings with a Beijing family, ultimately inspiring the viewer to bring the cuisine of Asia into cooking.
+Torode's food tours led to his 2017/2018 culinary adventure John Torode's Asia.
+This premiered on the Good Food channel.
+In each location, Torode looked for the most inspiring cooks, discovering the distinctive flavours of their country's cuisine.
+Cooking on location with local chefs, each episode saw several dishes created, popular and typical of their region.

-In 2018, John Torode's Middle East (10 x 30 minutes) produced by Blink Films, featured the chef as he travelled across the region to find delicious eats.
+In 2018, John Torode's Middle East (10 x 30 minutes) produced by Blink Films, featured the chef as he travelled across the region to find delicious food.

 In March 2019, Torode, along with actress and food writer Lisa Faulkner, was given his own weekend cooking show.
 They host John And Lisa's Weekend Kitchen on Sunday mornings on ITV.

-John Torode has signed on for two years as ambassador of The Kimberley through APT, one of Australia’s leading companies in the tourism industry.
-Torode said: “The Kimberley was a region I was aware of but even as an Aussie I hadn’t considered it as a holiday destination.
-Coming on board as APT’s ambassador and visiting for the first time this year, just wow – it blew me away.”

 On 21 July 2022, John Torode's Ireland premiered on Food Network, the six-part series sees the chef discovering Ireland's varied cuisine.

+In June 2022, Torode was appointed Member of the Order of the British Empire (MBE) in the Queen’s Birthday Honours, recognising his contributions to food and charitable initiatives.
+He received the award from Prince William during a ceremony at Buckingham Palace in 2023.

+During early 2024, Torode and Lisa Faulkner presented John & Lisa's Food Trip Down Under; a five-part ITV1 series about Western Australia's food and drink.